unfoldtoolbox/UnfoldDocs/src/developer.md

 pkg> add Revise
 ```

+If you added Revise.jl globally, it's generally a good idea to [start the package at Julia startup](https://m3g.github.io/JuliaNotes.jl/stable/startup/).
+To do this you just have to creat/ find your `.julia/config/startup.jl` and add `using Revise` to it.

 ### Working on a new issue

 We try to keep a linear Git history in this repository, so it is important to keep your branches up-to-date.